ray-project/ray/doc/source/data/key-concepts.rst

 ..
   https://docs.google.com/drawings/d/1PmbDvHRfVthme9XD7EYM-LIHPXtHdOfjCbc1SCsM64k/edit

-Since a Ray Dataset is just a list of Ray object references, it can be freely passed between Ray tasks, actors, and libraries like any other object reference.
+Since a Dataset is just a list of Ray object references, it can be freely passed between Ray tasks, actors, and libraries like any other object reference.
-This flexibility is a unique characteristic of Ray Data.
+This flexibility is a unique characteristic of Ray Datasets.

-Compared to `Spark RDDs <https://spark.apache.org/docs/latest/rdd-programming-guide.html>`__ and `Dask Bags <https://docs.dask.org/en/latest/bag.html>`__, Ray Data offers a more basic set of features, and executes operations eagerly for simplicity.
+Compared to `Spark RDDs <https://spark.apache.org/docs/latest/rdd-programming-guide.html>`__ and `Dask Bags <https://docs.dask.org/en/latest/bag.html>`__, Ray Datasets offers a more basic set of features, and executes operations eagerly for simplicity.
 It is intended that users cast Datasets into more feature-rich dataframe types (e.g., ``ds.to_dask()``) for advanced operations.